dheeraj-2000/dsalgo/README.md

 * Resolve conflicts ( if any ).
 * Wait for the pull request to be approved.

+## Code I expect (for everyone):

+-   Add relevant comments explaining what the code is all about (if possible write the Time and Space complexities)
+-   It should be properly formatted and indented
+-   Please use proper naming for variables, do not use i,j,k,x,y,z.
+The variable name should be self explanatory.
+-   Use proper names for your files.
+-   **Do all your changes in your forked repository branch and not in master branch untill asked.**
+-   **I will reject any pull request which looks like spammy or just to have +1 in the counter, so contribute quality code here!**
+-   As per guidlines of Hacktoberfest, I will not merge any **plagrised** code or any type of **fishy** code.

-**Feel free to contact, if you face any issue in Open Source Contribution**
+**Feel free to contact, if you face any issue in contributing to Open Source**

 <div align="center">